Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ![Identity mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/IdentityMapping.png "[Identity mapping]")

 This extension is used to copy the value from the source attribute and map it to the destination attribute.
 In contrast to the *Basic mapping* extension, only completely identical attributes in the source and the destination attribute can be mapped.
+Therefore, the identical attributes must be included in both the source attribute set and the destination attribute set.

 ### Possible data type mappings

 This extension is mostly data type independent.
 All attributes with a self-mappable data type can be mapped.

-[comment]: <> (Selfmappable erklären, welche datentypen sind nicht selfmappable?)
+You can select the checkbox of the attribute mapping and click the [ADD TO SOURCE SET AND MAP] mapping to apply the *Identity mapping* instead of using the *Settings* section on the right hand side of the view.
+The [ADD TO SOURCE SET AND MAP]  button is only displayed if the *Identity mapping* is available for the selected destination attribute.

 ### Configuration